XuPeng-SH/tae_design/tae_v1_1/README.md

                Merge                    Build Async
 Row Objects  ------------> Row Objects ------------> Index Objects

-1. Not to create in-memory secondary index for in-memory rows.
+1. Not to create the in-memory secondary index for in-memory rows.
 2. Index object naming rule:
    [Target-Object-Name].[index_id]
 3. Index object can be created together with row object with existed index defs
-4. Index object can be create async
+4. Index object can be created async
 5. Not all row object have index objects.

 For example:

-2 index are defined: IDX=1 and IDX=2
+Two index are defined: IDX=1 and IDX=2
-5 row objects: Object-1, Object-2, Object-3, Object-4, Object-5
+Five row objects: Object-1, Object-2, Object-3, Object-4, Object-5
-4 index objects:
+Four index objects:
   IDX=1: Object-1, Object-2, Object-3
   IDX=2: Object-1